 In a world of mobile phones and internet browsing, Australians are changing the way they shop and pay, and eftpos is evolving its technology to meet their needs.

-eftpos is in the midst of a transformation which aims to deliver the infrastructure and technology needed to provide eftpos CHQ and SAV transactions to consumers and merchants on platforms such as Contactless, Online and Mobile.
+eftpos is now finalising a transformation which aims to deliver the infrastructure and technology needed to provide eftpos CHQ and SAV transactions to consumers and merchants on platforms such as Tap & Pay, Online and Mobile.

 The eftpos transformation is a multi-year, collaborative industry program that represents the first significant technology change to the eftpos system since it was first introduced in Australia three decades ago.

-It will ensure that, despite changing technology, Australian consumers and merchants will continue to have access to a competitive, low-cost, domestic debit payments choice for many years to come.
+It aims to ensure that, despite changing technology, Australian consumers and merchants will continue to have access to a competitive, low-cost, domestic debit payments choice for many years to come.

 - Commercialisation and deployment of eftpos Chip and Contactless,